Chart Color Schemes

 Bourkelands ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Bourkelands was found to have a below average cultural diversity, with 84.6% of its population born in Australia, 90.7% being citizens, and 86.6% speaking English only at home.
-The main religion in Bourkelands is Christianity, comprising 68.3% of the population, compared to 55.9% across Rest of NSW.
+Bourkelands' cultural diversity was found to be below average, with 84.6% of its population born in Australia, 90.7% being citizens, and 86.6% speaking English only at home.
+The dominant religion in Bourkelands is Christianity, comprising 68.3% of the population, compared to 55.9% across Regional NSW.
 The top three ancestry groups are English (29.2%), Australian (28.7%), and Irish (9.1%).

 Frequently Asked Questions - Diversity